Receta: Cooking assistance and social connection application

 From Low to HI

 After our personas and requirements were established, it is time to move into bringing those goals to life.
 The team collectively utilized the Figjam cloud-based software to visualize and design key paths and validation scenarios for both user types.
-The validation path is labeled in magenta and the key path in green.
+The validation path is labeled in magenta and the key path in green

 Prototyping